edouardblais/inventory-app/README.md

-#About
+# About

-This is inventory app for a fictive rock climbing shop!
+This is an inventory app for "Go Climb Rocks", a fictive rock climbing shop!

 It is built using Node.js and Express with MongoDB.
 Railway is used to host the app.